JonathanTurnock/dcsmiz-2-json/README.md

 ## Usage

-Checkout the project, unzip the .miz file using 7z and copy the `mission` file into the checked out repo
+Checkout the project, unzip a `.miz` file using 7z and copy the `mission` file into the checked out repo location

 ```
 lua run-me.lua